-Respect Integrity Honesty Respect Seek to always grow in knowledge, skills and understanding and be wise in its application using it in a way that is morally right.
+Bespect Respect Publication Publicatio Respect Seek to always grow in knowledge, skills and understanding and be wise in its application using it in a way that is morally right.
 Integrity Act in accordance with principles of moral and ethical conduct, and ensure consistency between words and actions.
-Honesty Seek and communicate the truth by committing to be trustworthy and reliable in all that you do. g g Excellence Strive to make everything one does better than before.
-Excellence Learning Learning Learning Learning Seek to always grow in knowledge, skills and understanding and be wise in its application using it in a way that is morally right.
+Honesty Seek and communicate the truth by committing to be trustworthy and reliable in all that you do.
+Excellence Self Discipline Excellence Strive to make everything one does better than before.
+Learning Seek to always grow in knowledge, skills and understanding and be wise in its application using it in a way that is morally right.
 Self-Discipline Seek to control your feelings and actions so that you do what is right and proper without the need for external influences and encourage others to do the same.

 Responsibility Humility Generosity Responsibility Be accountable for and in charge of one's own actions - spiritually, personally, socially, environmentally and within the community.
 Humility Consider the best interests of others first and acknowledge that personal success is not for self, but for the glory of God.
-SERVICE Generosity Seek to be generous in time and resources to those that are less fortunate than ourselves.
+Generosity Seek to be generous in time and resources to those that are less fortunate than ourselves.